 One common criticism of academic research is that it is often not validated, or is validated using unrealistic, simplistic conditions or tests.
 With this in mind, we considered a number of validation methods.
 Formal mathematical validation was not appropriate because the specifications used (as input) are textual and informal.
 To validate the IVT method in real-world, industry applications, experimentation was selected as the validation method.
 Experimentation allows the environment and confounding factors to be controlled to an extent while carefully studying the effectiveness and efficiency of the IVT method.
 The research was validated using a multisubject experiment.
 This Chapter will present the experimental design used to validate the IVT method, and an overview of the experimental findings.
-Validation results show that the IVT method, as implemented in the MICASA tool, found more specification defects than senior testers, generated test cases that took less time to execute, generated test cases that took less time to identify a defect than senior testers, and found defects that went undetected by senior testers.
+Validation results show that the IVT method, as implemented in the MICASA tool, found more specification defects than senior testers, generated test cases with higher syntactic coverage than senior testers, generated test cases that took less time to execute, generated test cases that took less time to identify a defect than senior testers, and found defects that went undetected by senior testers.